joshnicholas/blog/journalism/australia-has-had-its-deadliest-day-yet-covid-omicron-heres-what-we-know-about-who-is-dying.md

 date: 2022-01-21
 ---

-<center>From 21 January 2022:</center><br><br>

-<blockquote><p>The last two weeks of the Omicron outbreak have been the deadliest of the entire coronavirus pandemic, with four of the five highest daily death tolls all in the past week alone, figures reveal.</p><br>

-<p>However, despite the rising numbers, experts say we still don’t know enough about who is dying and why.</p><br>
+<br><center>by Josh Nicholas and Nick Evershed</center><br>

+<center>21 January 2022</center><br><br>

-<p>Here, we’ve pulled together the information we do know about deaths from various government sources.</p><br>
+<blockquote><p>Here, we’ve pulled together the information we do know about deaths from various government sources.</p><br>

+<p>The data shows that for Australia’s third large Covid wave, older Australians continue to be overrepresented in the death toll, even as younger Australians record far more cases.</p><br>

+<p>And in New South Wales, where more detailed data is available, the protective effect of vaccines remains clear, with serious outcomes – deaths and ICU admission – far less likely for vaccinated people with Covid, across every age group.</p><br>

 </blockquote><br>

-<p>Read more <a href="https://www.theguardian.com/australia-news/datablog/2022/jan/21/australia-has-had-its-deadliest-day-yet-covid-omicron-heres-what-we-know-about-who-is-dying">here</a>.</p>
+<center><a href="https://www.theguardian.com/australia-news/datablog/2022/jan/21/australia-has-had-its-deadliest-day-yet-covid-omicron-heres-what-we-know-about-who-is-dying">Read more</a></center>